Why Premature Settlements Can Be an Irreparable Mistake

 Don't Rush to Settle Your Car Accident Case

 Sometimes, that is true.
 The injury is not a big deal and the victim goes on to make a speedy and complete recovery.
 However, this is only an ideal situation.
-In a majority of auto accidents, personal injuries, even those described as "moderate," can linger on months or years after the incident and lead to time away from work and money lost in wages and out-of-pocket medical expenses.
+In a majority of auto accidents, personal injuries, even those described as "moderate," can linger on for months or years after the incident, leading to time away from work and money lost in wages and medical expenses.

 We have dealt with several clients who, in my opinion, entered into a premature settlement with an insurance company and suffered a great deal later.
 Here is the critical issue: Once you take a settlement or sign an agreement with an insurance company, the deal is done.
 You cannot reopen the case after you have agreed to a settlement although you may still suffer from pain or continue to need treatment.